Strategic Coordination of Drones via Short-term Distributed Optimization and Long-term Reinforcement Learning: Detailed System Design

 The actions enable each drone to generate nine groups of plans, each associated with an action for a flying direction.
 These groups consist of multiple individual plans of the same size.
 A group of plans generated by drone $u$ during a period is defined as $G^{a^u}(t)$, where each plan in the group has the same action, $P^u(a^u, t) \in G^{a^u}(t)$.
-Then, a plan can be defined as $P^u(a^u, t) = \{ l, K(a^u), J(a^u), E(a^u, t) \}$, where $l$ is the index of the plan, $l \leq L$, ($L$ denotes the total number of plans in a group); $K(a^u)$ denotes the indexes of cells within the searching range along flying direction $a^u$; $J(a^u)$ denotes the indexes of visited cells within $K(a^u)$; and $E(a^u, t)$ denotes the energy consumed by $u$ traveling over $J(a^u)$, i.e., the cost of the plan.
+Then, a plan can be defined as $P^u(a^u, t) = \{ l, K(a^u), J(a^u), E(a^u, t) \}$, where $l$ is the index of the plan, $l \leq L$; $K(a^u)$ denotes the indexes of cells within the searching range along flying direction $a^u$; $J(a^u)$ denotes the indexes of visited cells within $K(a^u)$; and $E(a^u, t)$ denotes the energy consumed by $u$ traveling over $J(a^u)$, i.e., the cost of the plan.

 The details of generating a single plan are defined by the chosen path and the corresponding energy required to traverse that path, as shown in Fig.~\ref{fig:plan_generation}.
 As an example of a plan, the drone $u$ firstly finds a searching range to cells $K(a^u)$: it determines a range with a certain width (equal to half of distance to nearest charging station) along its flying direction, and then searches the cells within this range.
 Next, it selects the visited cells $J(a^u)$ randomly from this range.
 Then, $u$ finds the shortest possible path among $J(a^u)$ via the \textit{Dijkstra's algorithm} for the Traveling Salesmen Problem.
 The path includes the information of which cell and which timeslot the drone uses to collect data, and thus both the traveling time $t^\mathsf{f}(a^u)$ and sensing time $t^\mathsf{h}(a^u)$ are calculated.
 The total energy consumption $E(a^u, t)$ when $u$ travels over the path is then calculated via Eq.(\ref{eq:energy}).